 While it’s not suitable for every property or every market, furnishing your rental units makes a lot of sense for investors operating in dense, highly populated markets with strong business centers nearby.
 Take a look at what furniture can do for your rental—and, more importantly, your investment prospects:

-•Higher deposits and fees: Not only will furniture allow you to command higher monthly rental rates, you can also leverage a furnished apartment to charge a number of one-time fees and deposits.
+Not only will furniture allow you to command higher monthly rental rates, but you can also leverage a furnished apartment to charge several one-time fees and deposits.
 For instance, you can charge a deposit that will cover the value of the furniture in the unit.
 Similarly, you can charge residents a cleaning fee for the furniture once they move in or out.

-•Flexible renting styles: Another key benefit of a furnished rental is that it allows you to change the type of rental you’re offering, depending on the season and demand.
-For instance, you could rent out the unit as a short-term vacation rental in the summer time, and convert it to a monthly corporate housing unit during the winter.
+Another key benefit of a furnished rental is that it allows you to change the type of rental you’re offering, depending on the season and demand.
+For instance, you could rent out the unit as a short-term vacation rental in the summertime, and convert it to a monthly corporate housing unit during the winter.

 How to furnish a rental